Azizah-Giwa/TikTok-Project/README.md

 ![TikTok Project](assets/put_22.png)

 The median view counts for non-active authors are many times greater than the median view count for active authors.
-Since we know that non-active authors are more likely to post claims, and that videos by non-active authors get far more views on aggregate than videos by active authors, then 'video_view_count' might be a good indicator of claim status.
+Since we know that non-active authors are more likely to post claims, and that videos by non-active authors get far more views on aggregate than videos by active authors, then `video_view_count` might be a good indicator of claim status.

 ![TikTok Project](assets/input_23.png)